 Another reason is because Danvers is a small suburban town and the locations of the Salem Witch Trials sites in Danvers are spread out over miles.
 They’re not conveniently clustered in the downtown area of a small city like they are in Salem.

 Despite their numerous locations, the witch trials historic sites in Salem and outside of it are still easy to find and are well worth traveling to.
-If you’re visiting Salem, you can see the sites there by simply following the heritage trail around the downtown area or taking a historical tour.
+If you’re visiting Salem, you can see the sites there by simply following the heritage trail around the downtown area or by taking a Salem history tour.